-7 strategies to improve employee mental well-being
+7 strategies to improve employee burnout

 Behavior support Mental health Wellbeing

-Burnout is a buzzword these days, and for good reason.
+Burnout is a buzzword these days, and there’s good reason.
 Surveys from Deloitte and Mental Health America show that three-quarters of U.S. employees have experienced or are experiencing burnout at their jobs.
 Not surprising?
 The surveys also uncovered that employers are struggling with how to improve employee well-being and member engagement.

-What is burnout?
+What is employee burnout?

 When chronic workplace stress isn’t effectively managed, the result is burnout.
 Though we tend to think of it as a modern phenomenon, the term “burnout” originated in the 1970s.
 Defining it has been a point of contention in the medical community for the last 50 years.